 If you are part of more than one workspace within your Klaus account, or if your company uses more than one account, you can click on the settings cog wheel to make sure you are adding reviews for the right workspace:

-Open the first ticket.
+Open the first conversation.
 On the right side in the review pane, you’ll see the reviews that were left by your reviewers.
 In this example, Medea left a couple of ratings and added some tags as a comment:

 This is how it looks like in this example.
 After choosing the “reviewer rating”, I can rate the two specific review categories and leave a comment.